lil-armstrong/alx-system_engineering-devops/0x16-api_advanced/README.md

 - Results are based on the number of times a keyword appears, not titles it appears in. java java java counts as 3 separate occurrences of java.
 - To make life easier, `java.` or `java!` or `java_` should not count as java
 - If no posts match or the subreddit is invalid, print nothing.
-- NOTE: Invalid subreddits may return a redirect to search results.
+- NOTE: Invalid sub-reddits may return a redirect to search results.
 Ensure that you are NOT following redirects.

 Your code will NOT pass if you are using a loop and not recursively calling the function!
 This can be done with a loop but the point is to use a recursive function. :)